CriticalFloof/omegga-UnlimitedMining/README.md

 A typed safe plugin for [omegga](https://github.com/brickadia-community/omegga).

-This is an auto-generated README file.
-Please change it before publishing your plugin!

-Be sure to edit the script in `setup.sh` to configure your plugin on install, or remove it entirely if it is unnecessary.
+This plugin is WIP, this repository is used to send files to a server host for testing.

 ## Install